Shop

 In the studio, Geneviève got her laces tangled, and brought down all the cabarets!
 So here are our best climbing beans, in all colors and flavors!
 Skunk, True Red Cranberry, Kahnawake Mohawk, Turkey craw, Mennonite, Mayflower and Grand-mère.

-Daroi bean (Phaseolus vulgaris)
+Daroi Pole Bean (Phaseolus vulgaris)

 3.78 $ 3.78 $ 3.7800000000000002 CAD